karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 - Run the scanner.

 By default, Trivy exits with code 0 even when vulnerabilities are detected.
 Use the ``--exit-code option`` if you want to exit with a non-zero exit code.
-In this step the scan will ran twice, but it will fail only when a critical vulnerability is found.
+In this step the scan will ran twice,  but it will break the pipeline with an exit code 1 only when a critical vulnerability is found.

 ```yaml
 - task: Bash@3